 make demo

-Requirements: Huawei Cloud account in la-north-2, a MaaS API key, and 15 minutes for make demo.
+Requirements: Huawei Cloud account in la-north-2, a MaaS API key, and 15 minutes for the make demo script after terraform apply finishes provisioning (~5-8 min for the first run; subsequent runs use cached state).

 Originally designed for a Technology Innovation Workshop with a financial services client, Mexico City, May 2026.
 The full FunctionGraph pipeline is available as a reference architecture for financial services clients.